 Tropes associated with Luna Angelis:

-- Woman in White: Averted: she does only wear white clothes, but she's a nice girl.
+- Woman in White: She wears only white clothes, and is a nice girl.
 The other person in charge of the church, on the other hand...

 The High Priest in charge of Dolphan's Church.
 Fills the same functions as Sister Luna.
 He was appointed High Priest at this church recently, the former High Priest being assassinated.
 Affable and soft-spoken, he likes to laugh and joke with people.